BodaThomas/Pong/README.md

 # Pong :tennis:
-This Pong game was made for an highschool project, in particularly for the "ISN" project, a "Baccalaureat" exam.
+This Pong game was made for an highschool project, before my computer engineering course at Epitech.
+This project was particularly made for the "ISN" project, a "Baccalaureat" exam.
-It is an amator project wich is not fully completed due to lack of time.
+It is an amator project which is not fully completed due to lack of time.